ishaannarang/mediawiki/README.md

     Makes it ready for the Launch on the browser.

  Assumptions/pre-requisites:
    Terraform and Ansible installed.
     Have a pem file named "mediawiki_key.pem"
     If not, download the setup using the instructions in the link below: https://learn.hashicorp.com/tutorials/terraform/install-cli

- For Ansible:
+ Install Ansible on Amazon Linux 2:
     sudo amazon-linux-extras install ansible2 -y

  Install Git: